johnkary/johnkary.net/source/_posts/2016-12-25-metallica-hardwired-to-self-destruct-album-review.md

 Frankly everyone (including me) relished watching the wreckage burn.

-But somehow with **Hardwired&hellip;** Metallica have agreed to settle debts with their fanbase and risen like a phoenix from the ashes of [St. Anger's snare drum](https://www.youtube.com/watch?v=Sq3eLdixvCc).
+But somehow with **Hardwired…** Metallica have agreed to settle debts with their fanbase and risen like a phoenix from the ashes of [St. Anger's snare drum](https://www.youtube.com/watch?v=Sq3eLdixvCc).
 Forgiving the derpy album artwork, most tracks drip of nostalgic as if reincarnated B-sides haunting the band's golden years.

 Opening track **Hardwired** is the shortest on the album at 3:11 but rips straight for the jugular landing more unrelenting jabs and body shots than any song twice its length.